rwaweber/developers/_guides/python-guide.md

 Now that that's gone, we can create a new Linode running Debian 1.8:

 {% highlight python %}
->>> l, pw = client.create_instance(serv, dc, distribution="linode/debian8")
+>>> l, pw = client.linode.create_instance(serv, dc, distribution="linode/debian8")
 {% endhighlight %}

-This time, we called `create_instance` with a "distribution" keywork argument.
+This time, we called `create_instance` with a "distribution" keyword argument.
 This tells the API what we want on the new Linode, and it will do
 "[the right thing](/reference/#ep-linodes-POST)" to give you a working configuration.
 Since a Distribution needs a root password and we didn't provide one, the client helpfully generated one for us and returned it as well.
 Let's boot it and wait for it to come online: